Algebraic and algorithmic synergies between promise and infinite-domain CSPs: Uniform Algorithms for Temporal Constraints

 Otherwise, let $F_1\subseteq F$ be an inclusion-minimal free set for $\rel X$.
 We know by~\Cref{ll-min-freeset} that $H_{x,y}$ is a subset of the diagonal for all $x,y\in F_1$.
 Let $G$ be the $k$-strategy from $\rel Y$ to $\rel A$, where $G$ is defined as in~\Cref{projection-strategy} (1) and $\rel Y=(X/F_1)\setminus F_1$ is the contracted projection of $\rel X$ onto $X\setminus F_1$.
 Then by induction hypothesis, $(\rel Y, G)$ has a decomposition sequence $F_2,\dots,F_m$, which means that $F_1,\dots,F_m,$ is a decomposition sequence of $(\rel X, H)$. \end{proof}

 \begin{theorem} Let $\rel B$ be a temporal structure with relations of arity smaller than $k$ and such that $ll\in\pol(\rel B)$.
 Let $\rel X$ be an instance of\/ $\CSP(\rel B)$.
-If\/ $\rel X$ has a non-trivial bounded $k$-strategy, then there exists a homomorphism $\rel X\to\rel B$. \end{theorem} \begin{proof} Let $H$ be a bounded non-trivial $k$-strategy from $\rel X$ to $\rel B$.
+If\/ $\rel X$ has a non-trivial well-ordered $k$-strategy, then there exists a homomorphism $\rel X\to\rel B$. \end{theorem} \begin{proof} Let $H$ be a well-ordered non-trivial $k$-strategy from $\rel X$ to $\rel B$.
 By~\Cref{existence-decomposition}, there exists a decomposition sequence $F_1,\dots,F_m$ for $(\rel X,H)$.
 By~\Cref{ll-min-freeset}, every $h\in H$ is constant when restricted to any $F_i$.

 We prove that $\rel X$ admits a homomorphism to $\rel B$, namely, that the map $s\colon X\to \mathbb Q$ defined by $s(x)=a$ for $x\in F_a$ is a homomorphism.
 Define $\rel Y_a$ for $a\in\{0,1,\dots,m\}$ recursively by $\rel Y_0=\rel X$ and for $a\geq 1$ by $\rel Y_{a}=(\rel Y_{a-1}/{F_a})\setminus {F_{a}}$.
 Thus, the domain of $\rel Y_a$ is $F_{a+1}\cup\dots\cup F_m$.